-This Guide refers to SportsML-G2 v2.1.
-A later version 2.2 is available and SportsML-G2 v3.0 is in development.
-Please visit www.iptc.org/standards/sportsml-g2 for further links to SportsML-G2 resources, and https://github.com/iptc/sportsml-dev/ to contribute to SportsML-G2 v3.0 development.
-There is also a SportsML-G2 developer forum at https://groups.yahoo.com/neo/groups/sportsml/info for all those interested in SportsML-G2 wishing to seek advice and share experiences.
+This guide refers to SportsML-G2 v3.0.
+For implementation of earlier versions of SportsML refer to earlier versions of these guidelines.
+Please visit iptc.org/standards/sportsml-g2 for further links to SportsML-G2 resources.
+There is also a SportsML-G2 user group forum at https://groups.yahoo.com/neo/groups/sportsml/info for all those interested in SportsML-G2 wishing to seek advice and share experiences.